IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Break

-• The 2025 U.S. Tax Court Bar Examination will be administered by ExamSoft on Wednesday, November 5, 2025.
+• The 2027 U.S. Tax Court Bar Examination will be administered by ExamSoft in November 2027, date to be announced in June 2027.

 CAVEAT